14” MacBook Pro, M2 Pro

 I consider this phone as a tool with the combined power of a mid level DSLR, a portable gaming console, and a music player.

-The perfect earphones for isolating yourself from the world and getting into the zone while listening to Taylor Swift on repeat.
+The perfect duo for isolating yourself from the world and getting into the zone while listening to my favourite playlist on repeat.

 I don’t care if it’s missing all of the fancy IDE features everyone else relies on, VSCode is still the best text editor ever made.